JiroCab/Nyfalis/README.md

 # Misc Info
 ### [Consider getting the music companion mod here!](https://github.com/JiroCab/Nyfalis-Music)
-(Alpha version/ not in releases) This Mod has [TMI support](https://github.com/eb-wilson/toomanyitems)!
+(Alpha version / not in releases) This Mod has [TMI support](https://github.com/eb-wilson/toomanyitems)!

 [Releases](https://github.com/JiroCab/Olupis/releases) for all release versions automatically created from commits to `main`. otherwise use [GitHub Actions](https://github.com/JiroCab/Olupis/actions) for ready to download jars per commit on any branch.